MillennialDIYer/Fallback-Domain-Redirect-w-UTM-Plugin/README.md

 [![Fallback Domain Redirect with UTM Parameters Plugin](https://millennialdiyer.com/wp1/wp-content/uploads/2018/06/Fallback-Domain-Redirect-with-UTM-Parameters-Title-Thumbnail.jpg#)](https://github.com/MillennialDIYer/Fallback-Domain-Redirect-w-UTM-Plugin/)

 # Fallback Domain Redirect with UTM Parameters Plugin
 This light-weight plugin for [YOURLS](https://github.com/YOURLS/YOURLS#readme) allows your link-shortener to work double-duty.
-While still being able to create shortlinks as normal, it also allows you to use the domain of your URL shortener as a wildcard redirect to your main site, without having to set up the link beforehand.
-It will redirect links automatically.
+While still being able to create shortlinks as normal, it also allows you to use the domain of your URL shortener as a wildcard redirect to your main site.
+Without having to set up the link beforehand.

 What this plugin does
 ------------
-- **Redirects the original URL to the fallback domain like a wildcard redirect**.
+- **Redirects the original URL path to the fallback domain like a wildcard redirect**.
 - Optional - **Adds UTM parameters** - utm_source, utm_medium & utm_campaign can be added upon redirect to the fallback domain.
 - Optional - Removes any UTM parameters if present before redirecting to the fallback domain.
 - If the sho.rt keyword exists, it doesn't interfere.
 You can keep using your link shortener as you always have.